Are the defaults good enough?

 Is there a way to let subs get scaled by the window?
 Apparently, there are two (?) arguments for that but they don't seem to work.

-The ones I'm talking about are--sub-scale-by-window and --sub-scale-with-window.
+The ones I'm talking about are

 I have a CRT monitor with a resolution of 3840x480 for /vr/ and I'd also like to watch some anime with that (and also don't want to switch resolutions every time).
 Problem is that soft subs don't get scaled and are minuscule to read.